-How to Make Homemade Fruit Liqueur — I’ve come up with a quick and easy technique that results in the most intense fresh fruity flavor, and it’s ready to drink in 24 hours — cheers!
+Want to make your own vibrant liqueur from fresh fruit?
+I’ve come up with a quick and easy technique that results in the most intense fresh fruity flavors, and the best part?
+It’s ready to drink in 24 hours ~ cheers!

-I’m really excited to share this with you, I had a blast coming up with my unique liqueurs — and I have to admit, taste-testing them wasn’t too shabby either ;) I developed my own method for infusing bright vivid fruit flavor into vodka, and I think it’s just perfect.
+And I have to admit, taste-testing them wasn’t too shabby either 😉 I developed my own method for infusing bright vivid fruit flavor into vodka, and I think it’s just perfect.
 These are far and away better than anything off the shelf, and there are no questionable ingredients, just fresh fruit, a touch of sugar, and vodka.
 Best of all, you don’t have to wait months for your flavor to develop, these beautiful liqueurs are ready to drink the next day.